Ronovo/Story-Transfer-Repo/chapter2rough.md

 ***BARK BARK*** Tobi exclaimed as he ran around in a circle.

 They ran over to a corner by the gate.
-He proceeded to drop all the meet on the ground.
+He proceeded to drop all the meat on the ground.
 Tobi ran over to him and started eating it.
 "Ok, boy.
 I want you to guard the meat.
 Don't let anyone take it, and you can have as much as you want!"
 He pet the dog on the head as the dog excitedly licked his hand.

 Since he had no place to call home, and he wasn't hurting too bad from the fight earlier, he decided he would try to do some more scavaging.
 Luckily, he didn't have to wait long.
 As soon as he walked out of the gate, he saw a Skimmer off in the distance.
-He couldn't fight it on his own, but if he could lure it to the gate, haveing the guards kill it.
+He couldn't fight it on his own, but if he could lure it to the gate, having the guards kill it.
 He could then get its tusk to sell, and its meat as a treat for his friend.

 Luckily, this Skimmer was hungry.
 It charged Ronovo as soon as he was seen.
 Ronovo hauled ass back to the gate.
 The Skimmer was gaining quickly, but he was able to outrun it.
 The plan went off without a hitch.
 Like clockwork, the guards ran out, and within 5 seconds, had made quick work of the beast.
 Ronovo ran over, looted it, then ran back to town.